ggrafutkin/certification_tool/certification_tool/docs/usage.md

 		$ ./cert_tool.sh -a admin:admin:admin http://172.16.50.200:8000/

 	Certification tool would use all nodes, available at the moment (but not less than two).
-If you would like to create cluster not smaller that XX nodes size - add '--min-nodes XX' parameter.
+If you would like to create cluster larger then XX nodes size - add '--min-nodes XX' parameter.
 E.g.:

 		$ ./cert_tool.sh -a admin:admin:admin --min-nodes 10 http://172.16.50.200:8000/

-* Follow the mesages.
-When all slave nodes would be ready tool would create test cluster and ask you to setup network parameters:
+* Follow the messages.
+When all slave nodes would be ready tool will create test cluster and ask you to setup network parameters:

 		> Please go to FUEL_CLUSTER_URL and configure network parameters.
 Then input 'ready' to continue :